davydsonverri/social-media/README.md

-# Social Media Platform - CQRS and Event Sourcing Project
+# Social Media Platform using CQRS and Event Sourcing

 This project is an implementation of a social media platform using the CQRS (Command Query Responsibility Segregation) and event sourcing architectural patterns.
 The project utilizes Kafka as the message broker, MongoDB for storing event-sourced aggregates, and SQL Server for the read model.

-> **Warning**
-> This project is in it's initial phase.
-Once the base of code works, I'll update the DOC with setup and run instructions, then code some tests. :wink:

 ## Table of Contents